 If Moksha is the final goal of Gita, and if the message didn’t lead the first hand listening to the message to reach enlightenment, then it is obvious that either Gita is not what it is supposed to be, or it is more than what we think it is.

 Spiritual Liberation is not in words.
 It is not in books.
 It is in transformation.
 And Krishna selected only ONE person for that work.
 Not Yudhister, not Bheem, not Bhishma, but Arjun.

 Our problem is that none of us wants to be Arjun.
-None of wants to be taken through a “process”… but everyone wants to have a Gita.
-It cannot happen so.
+None of us wants to be taken through a “process”, but everyone wants to have a Gita.
+It cannot happen like that.
 If books could create Spiritual liberation, then Greeks of yore would have been the most enlightened people!
 We all know that they were into intellectual juggling as opposed to real liberation.

 To know Bhagwad Gita is not easy.
 It shouldn’t be.
 For, then why would you need Krishna for it?
 If the real essence of Gita was in its words, then everyone reading and lecturing on Gita could be a Krishna.
 Sadly for the preachers, and thankfully for the humanity, it doesn’t work that way.
 Unless you have reached the consciousness of Krishna, you cannot understand the import of Gita in any way.

 In Yoga Vashishta, Sage Vashishta discusses the entire “message” of Gita with Ram.
 He says how Krishna will share it with Arjun in the next Yuga.
 The Sadhana that Ram was being taken through couldn’t have been complete without the process of Gita being complete between Him and Sage Vashishta.
 Gita happens where there is consciousness high enough to be divine.